citoji/tanasi/README.md

 # tanasi
-Tanasi Super Continent Currency and Asset Hybrid Blockchain Digital Coin Powered By Native Americas Sweat and Tears
+Tanasi Digital Currency and Asset Blockchain backed by Tanasi physical tokens, sponsored by Red Wolf River Nation (RWRN).
+Endorsement from Aeon Chief of RWRN, AC Cito Vincent Pellegra and the Reservation.